the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/project-structure.md

 With multiple React components in one file, you might wonder why we didn't put components into different files from the start.
 We already have multiple components in the *src/App.js* file that can be defined in their own files/folders (sometimes also called modules).
 For learning, it's more practical to keep these components in one place.
 Once your application grows, consider splitting these components into multiple files/folders/modules so it scales properly.

 Before we restructure our React project, recap [JavaScript's import and export statements](https://www.robinwieruch.de/javascript-import-export).
 Importing and exporting files are two fundamental concepts in JavaScript you must learn before React.
-There's no right way to structure a React application, as they evolve naturally along with the project's structure.
+There's no right way to structure a React application as they evolve naturally along with the project's structure.
 We'll complete a simple refactoring for the project's folder/file structure for the sake of learning about the process.
 Afterward, there will be a few additional options about restructuring this project or React projects in general.
 You can continue with the restructured project, though we'll continue developing with the *src/App.js* file to keep things simple.

-On the command line in your project's folder, navigate into the *src/* folder and create the following component dedicated files:
+On the command-line in your project's folder, navigate into the *src/* folder and create the following component dedicated files:

 {title="Command Line",lang="text"}
 ~~~~~~~
 touch src/List.js src/InputWithLabel.js src/SearchForm.js
 ~~~~~~~

-Move every component from the *src/App.js* file in its own file, except for the List component which has to share its place with the Item component in the *src/List.js* file.
+Move every component from the *src/App.js* file in its own file except for the List component which has to share its place with the Item component in the *src/List.js* file.
 Then in every file make sure to import React and to export the component which needs to be used from the file.
 For example, in *src/List.js* file:

 {title="src/List.js",lang="javascript"}
 ~~~~~~~